Fourth Bore of Caldecott Tunnel and Building

 TUTOR PERINI AFFILIATES

 Contra Costa and Alameda Counties, CA

-Construction is based on using the Sequential Excavation Method (SEM), and the use of shotcrete, rock dowels, lattice girders, and grouted steel piles in various combinations to provide initial support.
-The excavation sequence utilizes a full width top heading and a full or split bench excavation behind the heading excavation.
+Construction was based on using the Sequential Excavation Method (SEM), and the use of shotcrete, rock dowels, lattice girders, and grouted steel piles in various combinations to provide initial support.
+The excavation sequence utilizes a full-width top heading and a full- or split-bench excavation behind the heading excavation.
 Some sections of the tunnel required a shotcrete invert arch in both the top heading and at the base of the bench excavation.
-The final lining system for the tunnel consists of reinforced cast-in-place concrete backed by a water proof membrane and a drainage fleece.
+The final lining system for the tunnel consists of reinforced cast-in-place concrete backed by a waterproof membrane and a drainage fleece.

 Project of the Year 2013 - California Transportation Foundation

 Top Road Project of 2013 - Roads & Bridges Magazine